 The American Pregnancy Association describes nesting as “the overwhelming desire to get your home ready for your new baby.”
 Even if pregnancy has drained every ounce of extra energy from your body, nesting might actually reinvigorate you.
 If you wake up one morning feeling exuberant and ready to turn your house upside down in the name of baby, it’s probably upon you.
 What nesting will look like for you could look completely different for another mama.
 But you’ll know it when it hits.
-At its core, it’s a driving feeling that you need to “feather your nest” before baby’s arrival.
+At its core, it’s a driving feeling that you need to “feather your nest” before the baby’s arrival.

-When do women start nesting?
+When do people start nesting?

 Nesting can strike at any time, per the American Pregnancy Association.
 If you’re pregnant when spring rolls around, the urge to spring clean might kick your nesting into high gear.
 If you were a super-tidy person prior to pregnancy, nesting might be part of your entire pregnancy.